How To Set Up a Land Trust For Each Investment Property You Own

 Interested in learning more?
 Check out our articles Do I Need a Durable Power of Attorney? and Do I Need a Medical Power of Attorney?

-When you work hard and save money to pass on to your heirs, you don’t want them to have to pay legal fees to obtain it after your death.
+The LAST thing you want is for them to pay legal fees to obtain it after your death.
 You also don’t want your family members to experience stress while they wait to find out who gets what from your estate.

 One way to avoid the expenses and delays of these legal proceedings (called probate) is to create a type of living trust called a Land Trust.